Phiroj Shyangden: Early life

 Shyangden is a self-taught vocalist and studied western classical music (guitar) from Jeeven Pradhan (Darjeeling Melody Academy), a noted music teacher from Darjeeling.
-Shyangden moved to Kathmandu in 1990 where he worked as a music teacher in Gyanodaya School, Lalitpur.
+Shyangden moved to Kathmandu in 1990 where he worked as a music teacher in Gyanodaya School, Lalitpur and South Point Boarding School, New Baneshwor, Kathmandu..

-Musical career
+Formation of 1974 AD and Musical career

 Shyangden, along with Nirakar Yakthumba (bass guitar) and Bhanu Ahamed (drums), formed the band 1974 AD in 1994 whilst they were teachers in Gyanodaya School in Lalitpur, Kathmandu.
 During this period Shyangden did most of the writing and compositions for the band.
 Initially the band played western rock music and covered Bryan Adams, Deep Purple and various other rock acts.

 Shyangden left 1974 AD in 2008 amicably to pursue a solo career and moved to New York in 2009.
 He released a self-titled studio solo album, followed by Zindagi Asal Cha.

 The Original Duo

 In 2016 Shyangden and Pradhan reunited under the name 'The Original Duo'.
 They toured five states in the US in 2016, and Nepal, the UK, and Australia in 2017–18.

 In 2019 The Original Duo recorded and released the album La Hai, with lyrics and composition by Shyangden.